ineelhere/shiny.emojirain/reference/emoji_shower_ui.md

   Numeric or NULL.
 Rotation speed in degrees per animation frame.
   Controls the spin effect applied to particles.
 Set to a numeric value (recommended: 1-5) to enable rotation, or NULL to disable rotation (default).
 Higher values create faster spins.
-Works great with emojis like 💫, ⭐, 🌟.
+Works great with spinning or star emojis.

 - particle_count: